jumpserver/jumpserver/README.md

 ## Security

-JumpServer is a secure product.
+JumpServer is a mission critical product.
 Please refer to the Basic Security Recommendations for installation and deployment.
 If you encounter any security-related issues, please contact us directly:

 - Email: ibuler@fit2cloud.com